Course Description For MCT4C Grade 12 Mathematics for College Technology Online Course

-Grade 12 College Math (MCT4C) enables students to extend their knowledge of functions.
+This course encourages students to extend their knowledge of functions.
 Students will investigate and apply properties of polynomial, exponential, and trigonometric functions; continue to represent functions numerically, graphically, and algebraically; develop facility in simplifying expressions and solving equations; and solve problems that address applications of algebra, trigonometry, vectors, and geometry.
-Students will reason mathematically and communicate their thinking as they solve multi-step problems.
-This course prepares students for a variety of college technology programs.

-Summary of Units and Timelines for Grade 12 Mathematics for College Technology
+Summary Of Units And Timelines For Grade 12 Mathematics for College Technology MCT4C

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the MCT4C course profile.